VidyaSource/website/src/_content/blog/secure-online-voting-is-possible-this-is-how.md

 [Other foreign state actors are interfering in elections](https://www.theverge.com/2020/9/11/21431990/russian-chinese-iranian-hackers-target-us-2020-elections-trump-biden-campaigns) in similar if not quite as aggressive ways.

-Meanwhile, within our own borders here at home, state legislature in North Carolina used data science with "[surgical precision](https://www.nbcnews.com/politics/politics-news/north-carolina-judges-toss-maps-slam-gerrymandering-stinging-ruling-n1049411)" to rig state elections at the expense of voters' constitutional rights.
+Meanwhile, within our own borders here at home, the state legislature in North Carolina used data science with "[surgical precision](https://www.nbcnews.com/politics/politics-news/north-carolina-judges-toss-maps-slam-gerrymandering-stinging-ruling-n1049411)" to rig state elections at the expense of voters' constitutional rights.
 North Carolina is hardly alone.
-In 2018 in Georgia, the Secretary of State running for governor had the authority to oversee his own election, and he orchestrated a complex web of corruption that actually
+In 2018 in Georgia, the Secretary of State, who was running for governor, had the authority to oversee his own election, and he orchestrated a complex web of corruption that actually
 [encouraged security vulnerabilities and culminated with his own breathtaking wipe of election servers and backups](https://www.engadget.com/2018-11-09-how-brian-kemp-hacked-georgias-election.html).

 If accountability bothers these politicians so much, they should work in meteorology or sports talk radio.